A3zooz/object-tracker/README.md

 # Object Tracker

-Real-time object tracking using OpenCV's KCF (Kernelized Correlation Filter) tracker.
+Real-time object tracking using OpenCV's CSRT tracker.
 Select an object from your webcam and track it live with visual feedback.

 ## Features

-- Real-time object tracking using KCF algorithm
+- Real-time object tracking using CSRT algorithm
 - Interactive ROI selection with mouse
 - Live webcam processing
 - Visual bounding box overlay
 - Tracking failure detection

-## Requirements

-- Python 3.6+
-- OpenCV with contrib modules
-- Webcam/camera device

 ## Installation